Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-12-27-third-post.md

 There are versions that are lighter than others.
 Even though this is not likely to improve the accuracy of the model it will make it run and train faster.

-In the future, I would like to modify this model, and train it on a different set of data, in order to write a small app that can classify tweets into one of three categories: constructive comment, neutral and insult/offensive.
+In the future, I plan to modify this model, and train it on a different set of data, in order to write a small app that can classify tweets into one of three categories: constructive comment, neutral and insult/offensive.
 This will be the topic of a future post.